Report Brief

 Skills & Signals (What gets interviews)

-If your best story is still “we shipped X,” tighten it to “we improved quality score by doing Y under cross-team dependencies.”
+If your best story is still “we shipped X,” tighten it to “we improved latency by doing Y under limited observability.”

 High-signal indicators